weikanggong/weikanggong.github.io/_pages/about.md

 Opportunities
 ======
-I am looking for self-motivated PhD students and Postdocs to do research on multimodal biomedical data analysis and methodology developments for deep learning.
-Feel free to contact me through email.
+I am looking for self-motivated PhD students and Postdocs to do research on multimodal biomedical data analysis or methodology developments for large foundation models.
+Feel free to contact me through emails.

 Contact me
 ======